SXV357/SXV357/README.md

 <h3 align="center">Undergraduate CS student at Purdue passionate about large-scale web applications and autonomous systems</h3>

 - 🔭 I’m currently working on

-  - Impact analysis of the shift from ICE production to EV production at the [Knudsen Institute](https://www.surgetheory.org/)
+  - Quizz.It, a full-stack educational productivity application that provides secondary students with the tools to get document summaries, generate test questions, and get questions answered on any document of their choice
-  - Computer Vision model development to predict wildfire locations based on lightning strikes at [ML@Purdue](https://ml-purdue.github.io/)
+  - Chatbots for the manufacturing industry at the [Knudsen Institute](https://www.surgetheory.org/)

-- 🌱 I’m currently learning **C**
+- 🌱 I’m currently learning **C++**

 - 👨‍💻 View my work [here](https://shreyas-viswanathan-portfolio.vercel.app/)

-- 📄 Know about my experiences: [Resume](https://drive.google.com/file/d/1xt20NaRs4DCrI9is_qtG1geEsWPkB_I7/view?usp=sharing)
+- 📄 Know about my experiences: [Resume](https://drive.google.com/file/d/194zLvMq6UAIKwo2n4a5nKQJdouQ5NYT5/view?usp=sharing)

 - 📫 How to reach me: **shreyasviswanathan1@gmail.com**